-BRUSSELS — US Secretary of Defense Ash Carter came to Brussels looking for commitments from allies he felt have not been doing their share in the fight against the Islamic State group, commonly known as ISIS or ISIL.
+BRUSSELS — US Secretary of Defense Ash Carter came to Brussels looking for commitments from allies he felt have had not been doing their share in the fight against the Islamic State group, commonly known as ISIS or ISIL.

-He came away with pledges for aid from several nations, including perhaps the biggest regional player: Saudi Arabia.
+He came away with pledges for aid from several nations, including perhaps the biggest regional player: in Saudi Arabia.

 At the start of the event, Carter launched his pitch to allied nations: that history will remember those who assist in the fight against the Islamic State group, and those who don't.

 "We will all look back after victory and remember who participated in the fight," Carter told an assembly of the anti-ISIS coalition gathered at NATO headquarters in Brussels, a not-so-subtle message to those who may be on the fence about contributing.

 The message appears to have hit home with the Saudis, whose defense minister pledged to enhance the air campaign in Syria.
 While Saudi Arabia was an early partner in the anti-ISIS coalition, the number of strikes it conducted quickly tailed off as the kKingdom focused instead on Yemen.

 Carter said that "reinvigorating" the air campaign means "something very specifically in this case, which is air assets that have not been operating [as] part of our [theater of operations] and the air campaign, and were not doing so months ago, begun to do so in the last few weeks.
 It's a number of strike aircraft that's an important contribution."

 He also acknowledged comments by Saudi officials that showed a willingness to deploy ground forces in Syria, saying the coalition discussed "training of both military forces and police forces," as well as "logistics support, sustainment, rebuilding of a kind that is going to have to go on Ramadi."